designstem/projects/biomimicry/index.md

 ### <em>Bio</em>nic | Design + Nature + Science

-(...) ‘tend to discover processes, techniques and new principles applicable to technology.
-It examines principles, characteristics and systems with transposition of matter, with extension of commands, with transfer of energy and information.
-It takes as a starting point a **natural phenomenon** and from there a projectual solution can be developed.’
+(...) ‘tend to discover processes, techniques, and new principles applicable to technology.
+It examines principles, characteristics, and systems with transposition of matter, with the extension of commands, with the transfer of energy and information.
+It takes as a starting point a **natural phenomenon** and from there, a projectual solution can be developed.’
 <small>Bruno Munari</small>

 <br />